24 Different Types of Bees in Michigan

 14. Perplexing Bumble Bee

-Michigan is home to an amazing variety of bee species, including bumble bees (Bombus perplexus).
-While you may think of bumble bees as just fuzzy yellow and black-striped insects, they come in various sizes, shapes, and colors.
+Michigan has various bee species, including bumble bees (Bombus perplexus).
+While you may think of bumble bees as fuzzy yellow and black-striped insects, they come in various sizes, shapes, and colors.

-One of the most perplexing bumble bee species found in Michigan is the yellow-faced bumble bee (Bombus vosnesenskii).
+One of Michigan’s most perplexing bumble bee species is the yellow-faced bumble bee (Bombus vosnesenskii).

 This bee, of the types of bees in Michigan, is easily identified by its bright yellow face and yellow and black striped body.

 It is one of the larger bumble bees found in Michigan and can be seen from late spring through early fall.
-Yellow-faced bumble bees build their nests in a variety of different habitats, including fields, gardens, meadows, and parks.
+Yellow-faced bumble bees build their nests in various habitats, including fields, gardens, meadows, and parks.

 Additionally, these bees are important pollinators for many plants in Michigan, and their presence has been linked to increased fruit production.
 They are also important predators of insect pests, helping to balance the local ecosystems.